Nicola made some hawthorn leather during the week, with a few blackberries added in to give a little sweetness. Here’s how she made it.

 Pour it onto a sheet of parchment paper laid on a baking tray.
 Aim to get a depth of 2 – 3mm.

 Pop the tray into the oven on it’s lowest temperature; leave the door open a crack.
-You’ll need to leave the leather in the oven for a good 4 to 5 hours to remove the water.
+You’ll need to leave the leather in the oven for a good 8 hours or so to remove the water.
 Alternatively, you could use a de-hydrator.
 Once it’s de-hydrated, cut the fruit leather into strips.
 We found that scissors work as well as anything.

 Pop the strips in an airtight container to store.